Label305/Auja/README.md

 ```

 The response will be handled by the aforementioned dispatcher which expects a valid panel or other kind of view-compatible response.
-However, we want to be able to, for example, use a restful api as a datasource in combination with custom menu's.
+However, we want to be able to, for example, use a RESTful API as a datasource in combination with custom menu's.
 For this
 the `RouteFactory` is used.
 The `RouteFactory` will find the corresponding request handler from the `Requests/Handlers` directory.

 The `dist` dir